chaconnewu/awesome-augmented/awesomes/awesome-zsh-plugins.md

   </a>
   support to ZSH.
   <sup>
-   &#9733 9, pushed 15 days ago
+   &#9733 9, pushed 140 days ago
   </sup>
  </li>
  <li>
   <a href="https://github.com/mollifier/cd-gitroot">
    cd-gitroot
   </a>
-  - A zsh plugin to cd to git repository root directory.
+  - A zsh plugin to cd to the git repository root directory.
   <sup>
-   &#9733 15, pushed 41 days ago
+   &#9733 15, pushed 166 days ago
   </sup>
  </li>
  <li>